Tyagi-Gaurav/Movie/java_scratch/EffectiveJava.md

     * It is unsafe to give another method access to a generic varargs parameter array.
   * [I-33] Consider typesafe heterogeneous containers
     * When a class literal is passed among methods to communicate both compile-time and runtime type information, it is called a type token.

+* Enums & Annotations
   * [I-34] Use enums instead of `int` constants
   * [I-35] Use instance fields instead of ordinals
     * Never derive a value associated with an enum from its ordinal; store it in an instance field instead
   * [I-36] Use `EnumSet` instead of bit fields
   * [I-37] Use `EnumMap` instead of ordinal indexing
+    * There is a very fast Map implementation designed for use with enum keys, known as `java.util.EnumMap`.
+    * The reason that EnumMap is comparable in speed to an ordinal-indexed array is that EnumMap uses such an array internally, but it hides this implementation detail from the programmer, combining the richness and type safety of a Map with the speed of an array.
+    * If the relationship you are representing is multidimensional, use EnumMap<..., EnumMap<...>>.
+  * [I-38] Emulate extensible enums with interfaces
+    * Extensibility of enums is a bad idea
+    * Enum types can implement interfaces
+    * In summary, while you cannot write an extensible enum type, you can emulate it by writing an interface to accompany a basic enum type that implements the interface.
+  * [I-39] Prefer annotations to naming patterns
+    * As of Java 8, there is another way to do multivalued annotations.
+    * Instead of declaring an annotation type with an array parameter, you can annotate the declaration of an annotation with the `@Repeatable` meta-annotation, to indicate that the annotation may be applied repeatedly to a single element.
+    * But `isAnnotationPresent` makes it explicit that repeated annotations are not of the annotation type, but of the containing annotation type.
+    * There is simply no reason to use naming patterns when you can use annotations instead.
+  * [I-40] Consistently use the Override annotation
+  * [I-41] Use marker interfaces to define types
+    * Marker interfaces have two advantages over marker annotations
+      * Marker interfaces define a type that is implemented by instances of the marked class
+      * Marker annotations do not
+      * The existence of a marker interface type allows you to catch errors at compile time that you couldn’t catch until runtime if you used a marker annotation.
+      * Another advantage of marker interfaces over marker annotations is that they can be targeted more precisely.
+    * The chief advantage of marker annotations over marker interfaces is that they are part of the larger annotation facility.
+    * Clearly you must use an annotation if the marker applies to any program element other than a class or interface, because only classes and interfaces can be made to implement or extend an interface.
+    * If you find yourself writing a marker annotation type whose target is `ElementType.TYPE`, take the time to figure out whether it really should be an annotation type or whether a marker interface would be more appropriate

+* Lambdas and Streams
+  * [I-42] Prefer lambdas to anonymous classes
+    * Lambdas share with anonymous classes the property that you can’t reliably serialize and deserialize them across implementations.
+  * [I-43] Prefer method references to lambdas
+    * Where method references are shorter and clearer, use them; where they aren’t, stick with lambdas.
+  * [I-44] Favour the use of standard functional interfaces
+    * If one of the standard functional interfaces does the job, you should generally use it in preference to a purpose-built functional interface.
+    * Don’t be tempted to use basic functional interfaces with boxed primitives instead of primitive functional interfaces
+    * Always annotate your functional interfaces with the @FunctionalInterface annotation
+      * Prevents maintainers from accidentally adding abstract methods to the interface as it evolves
+      * Interface won’t compile unless it has exactly one abstract method
+  * [I-45] Use Streams Judiciously
+    * A stream pipeline consists of a source stream followed by zero or more intermediate operations and one terminal operation.
+    * Stream pipelines are evaluated lazily: evaluation doesn’t start until the terminal operation is invoked.
+    * A stream pipeline without a terminal operation is a silent no-op, so don’t forget to include one.
+    * Overusing streams makes programs hard to read and maintain.
+  * [I-46] Prefer side-effect free functions in streams
+    * A pure function is one whose output depends only on its input
+    * A `forEach` function that does nothing more than present the result of a computation performed by a stream is a bad smell.
+    * A lambda that mutates code is also a bad smell.
+    * The `forEach` should only be used to report the result of a stream operation and not perform the computation.
+  * [I-47] Prefer collection to Stream as a return type
+    * If you’re writing a method that returns a sequence of objects and you know that it will only be used in a stream pipeline, then of course you should feel free to return a stream.
+    * But if you’re writing a public API that returns a sequence, you should provide for users who want to write stream pipelines as well as those who want to write for-each statements.
+  * [I-48] Use caution when making streams parallel
+    * Parallelizing a pipeline is unlikely to increase its performance if the source is from Stream.iterate, or the intermediate operation limit is used.
+    * Do not parallelize stream pipelines indiscriminately.
+    * Performance gains from parallelism are best on streams over ArrayList, HashMap, HashSet, and ConcurrentHashMap instances; arrays; int ranges; and long ranges because these data structures can accurately be split into subranges of any desired sizes, which makes it easy to divide work among parallel threads.
+    * The operations performed by Stream’s collect method, which are known as mutable reductions, are not good candidates for parallelism because the overhead of combining collections is costly.
+    * If a significant amount of work is done in the terminal operation compared to the overall work of the pipeline and that operation is inherently sequential, then parallelizing the pipeline will have limited effectiveness.
     *